The oldest public wildflower garden in the United States

 Black Medick is an introduced sprawling to erect annual (biennial in some areas) whose stems are from less than a foot to two feet long.
-It has a taproot and is generally procumbent with branching from the stem base with shorter branches held erect.
+Second year plants develop a taproot, quite large for the size of the plant.
+The entire plant is generally procumbent with branching from the stem base with shorter branches and flowering branches held erect.
 Stems are 4-angled and have fine whitish hair.

 Leaves are tri-foliate, the terminal leaflet is stalked and the laterals are not.
 Leaflet shape is obovate with a rounded tip, but usually with a shallow but broad notch at the tip with an abrupt point in the notch from the termination of midrib vein.
 There can be fine teeth in the upper margins of the leaflets, which are seldom more than one half inch long.
 Both sides have hair, the underside densely.
 The leaf stalk is rather long for such a short plant, is hairy and ends in a pair of stipules.

-Flowers have bright yellow corollas composed of typical pea family structure - a banner petal, which is quite large, with two forward projecting lateral petals with the two keel petals between them.
+Flowers have bright yellow corollas composed of typical pea family structure - a banner petal, which is quite large (compared to the other 4 petals - but this is a tiny flower), with two forward projecting lateral petals with the two keel petals between them.
 The keel petals are fused on top and contain the reproductive parts which here, are two groups of stamens with yellow anthers and a style rising from a green ovary.
 The large banner petal is upright, usually folding back and with a vertical fold line in the middle.
 The flower calyx is short-stalked, hairy with 5 long-pointed tips.
 Each flower is subtended by a very small bract.

-Seed: Flowers mature to a kidney shaped thin-skinned pod, ridged and slightly twisted, containing one seed, black at maturity.
+Seed: Flowers mature to a kidney shaped thin-skinned pod, black at maturity, ridged and slightly twisted, containing one seed.

-Similar plant or comparisons:: The leaf structure resembles clover plants such as the white and red clover but there the flower heads are much larger and not yellow.
+Similar plant or comparisons:: The leaf structure resembles clover plants such as the white and red clover but their flower heads are much larger and not yellow.
+Another plant with leaves in three parts growing in similar places with a yellow flower is Yellow Woodsorrel (Oxalis stricta).
+The flowers are small, but open face with 5 petals and not clustered in heads.
+See comparison photo below.

 Above: An erect stem section with several inflorescence.
 Drawing courtesy Kurt Stüber's Online Library.